EmberMotion Privacy Policy

 This means the bulk of your personal information stays in Australia.

-- The OpenAI models we use for voice intake, assessment, and report generation run on OpenAI's infrastructure in the United States.
+- The AI models we use for voice intake and report generation run on the infrastructure of our AI model providers, primarily in the United States.

 - Vercel's edge network may serve our website from servers outside Australia.